Get-AppxPackage is Not Recognized or Access is Denied

 Related resource: Add Folder to Path Environment Variable in Windows 11/10

-Opening PowerShell correctly
+Open PowerShell correctly

 2. Type “PowerShell” in the search bar.

-3. Right-click on “Windows PowerShell” in the results.
+3. Right-click “Windows PowerShell” from the results.

 Run PowerShell as Admin UAC Confirmation